 The privatization of the housing, which took effect on March 1, 2005, is a partnership between the Army and Lincoln Military Housing, which owns and operates military housing on post, is called Fort Sam Houston Family Housing.
 The FSHFH partnership will construct, improve and maintain FSHFH for the next 50 years, and assume responsibility and control over every aspect of family housing operations on post.
 The operation and maintenance of our family housing has been transferred to LMH, which manages FSHFH.
 RCI provides oversight of LMH.

 Housing for single service members is controlled by each unit.
 New dormitories are also being built.
 There are different configurations for the rooms depending on rank and unit.
 The most common type is 1+1 where each soldier will have his/her individual bedrooms but will share a kitchenette and bathroom.
 All rooms are furnished with a bed, a refrigerator and microwave, a chest of drawers, a nightstand, an armoire and a desk.
 Unaccompanied soldiers are required to stay at the barracks.
 E-6 and above have the option of getting apartments upon approval.

 NOTE: No generators on housing.
 If needed must apply for exception to policy with housing office.

-A Soldier may also voluntarily request priority housing based on Exceptional Family Member Program (EFMP) status.
-LMH will refer the Soldier to the RCI Office to complete Housing Priority Placement Packet.
-Soldiers requiring priority housing placement may request a sample packet from the RCI Operations Manager by calling 210-221-0891.
+A soldier may voluntarily request priority housing based on Exceptional Family Member Program status.
+Lincoln Military Housing will refer the soldier to the Residential Communities Initiative office to complete a housing priority placement packet.
+Soldiers requiring priority housing placement may request a sample packet from the RCI operations manager by calling 210-221-2250/1983.